 Junior Handling

-Junior Handling image
+Junior Handling Agility Obedience Show

 With the sport of dog showing being so popular with adults, it’s only natural that the younger members of the family become involved.
 Junior handling introduces young people into the sport with their own organisation and competitions.

 When showing a dog at a competition, any person taking the dog into the show ring is called a ‘handler’.
 Consequently a young person handling a dog is classed as a ‘junior hander.’
 No difference is made to the age or ability of a hander in open competition – it is the presentation of the dog and the quality of the dog that is being judged.
+The Kennel Club caters well for the young handlers with its Young Kennel Club (YKC).
+Age categories are 6-11, 12-16 and 17-24.

 There are two handling competitions held each year at Crufts, YKC Handling and the YKC National Show Handler.
 Places are well fought for and entrants have to qualify at participating shows held around the country during the preceding year.

-Handling Awards
+Junior Handling and Handling Awards

 Members of the YKC can collect points when they win a place in a junior handling class.
 A book that records the wins can be obtained from the YKC office.
 When a class is won the handler asks the judge to sign the book as proof of the win.
 Once 150 points have been recorded the handler is awarded with their handling badge – a much coveted item amongst junior handlers.